nithingpth/keyboard-navigator/Readme.md

 ## Arrow Key Navigation
 The preferred and easy way to navigate across similar elements such as list elements,custom dropdown list,multiple similar blocks... is via arrow keys.
 <img src="/images/arrow_key_usability_areas.png" alt="Examples where arrow keys are used"/>
-In such custom implementaions navigation must be manually handled, if those components were default HTML components that navigation is by handled by default.
+In such custom implementaions navigation must be manually handled, if those components were default HTML components, then navigation is by handled by default.

 Keyboard Navigator provides a strategy to navigate among such elements by comparing the coordinates of next directional element with active element.
 Arrow key navigation can be triggered from: